netuoso/morphene_eos/README.md

 - `eosio::onerror` handler for failures in deferred action processing

 ### System Processing of Auctions and Payouts
-- `startsystem` executes a deferred action loop that fires every 60 seconds
+- `startsystem` executes a deferred action loop that fires every 1 second
 - in case of deferred action failure, the action will be retried every 1 second by the onerror handler

 ### Building